AEF1551s/stm32_i2c_adxl345/README.md

 ## TODO:
 Sometimes there is a problem, where I2C line stays busy.
 The crude fix is to reconnect the ADXL345 module before adxl_init() runs.
-I believe it is fixable by adding a timout, and restarting the init function, possibly setting some software reset bit in adxl,
+I believe it is fixable by adding a timout, and restarting the init function, possibly setting some software reset bit in adxl.
-but i haven't gotten so far.